 - Korean style beef short ribs

 - brown sugar

 - Asian pear

 - mirin (see note)

 Start by combining the soy sauce and Asian pear in a bowl.
 Then add the brown sugar and the other liquids sesame oil and mirin.

 Note: Mirin can be difficult to find in your local grocery store but you can always buy it online.
 If you are really in a crunch, you can substitute in dry sherry or sweet marsala wine.
 Dry white wine or even rice vinegar will also do.
 If you use rice vinegar you will need to counteract the sourness with about a 1/2 teaspoon of sugar for every tablespoon of rice vinegar you use.

-Next, you add the garlic, ginger, sesame seeds and pepper, and the green onions.
+Next, you add garlic, ginger, sesame seeds and pepper, and green onions.
 Mix everything with a whisk to make sure that all the ingredients are well combined.
 Place the ribs in a large sealable bag and pour in the marinade.

 Put the bag in the refrigerator.
 Marinate the ribs for 8 hours or overnight; turn the bag over several times while they are marinating.

 Allow your ribs to come to room temperature while you preheat your grill to medium-high heat.
 Remove the ribs from the bag and discard the marinade.
 Place the ribs on the preheated grill and cook for 2-3 minutes per side.